Post-Stroke Support and Assessment in Calgary

 -

-If you have already had a stroke or TIA diagnosis and are looking for supportive functional assessment, you may not need anything additional to start a conversation.
+If you have already had a stroke or TIA diagnosis and are looking for supportive neurological assessment, you may not need anything additional to start a conversation.
 If symptoms are new or unexplained, proper medical evaluation is essential first.

 -